Gab becomes latest focal point in battle over online hate speech

 In an earlier post Sunday, Gab CEO Andrew Torba said he expected the site to be “down for a bit” beginning Monday morning.

 “Gab is not going anywhere,” he wrote.
-“We will emerge from this stronger then ever.”
+“We will emerge from this stronger than ever.”

 In a study published earlier this year, researchers who looked at 22 million posts on the site over more than a year found that hate speech was “extensively present."
 Of those posts, 5.4 percent contained hateful language — more than twice the number of instances found on Twitter but less than 4chan’s “Politically Incorrect” message board.